ArkadySK/AdvancedWindowsAppearance/README.md

 - change titlebar colors - active and inactive
 - enable hidden Aero Lite style for your theme
 - backup and restore your settings
+- change desktop wallpaper even if you don't have permissions to it
+- setup custom slideshow
 - export to reg file
 - auto update
 - automatic switch to dark mode when enabled by system